facebookresearch/ParlAI/docs/source/tutorial_torch_ranker_agent.rst

   the correct label will be treated as a negative.
 2. **batch-all-cands:**
   Use all inline candidates in the batch as candidate set.
-  Note 1: This can result in a very large number of
+  Note 1: This can result in a very large number of candidates.
-          of candidates.
   Note 2: In this case we will deduplicate candidates.
-  Note 3: just like with 'batch' the candidate set is identical
-          for all examples in a batch.
+  Note 3: just like with 'batch' the candidate set is identical for all examples in a batch.
 3. **inline:**
   If each example comes with a list of possible label candidates, use those.
   Each teacher act for the task should contain the field 'label_candidates'.